 Say you want to work out for 30 minutes 3 times a week.
 Look at your calendar for that week and see where those spots will fit in the best.
-Then, make a commitment to sticking to those times.
+Then, make a commitment to stick to those times.

 One exercise study showed that a big obstacle to maintaining regular exercise is being able to fit it into a person’s schedule.
 Make these appointments with yourself unbreakable.
-Maybe you can handle variety, so one day a week you might have an early morning workout.
-Another day that week, you might fit it in after work.

-3. Expand Your Horizons and Seek out Variety
+3. Expand Your Horizons and Seek Out Variety

 Brainstorm some wild ideas that sound appealing to you.
 Look for fencing classes in your area.
-See if there’s a place near you where you can rent kayaks, and look for some local outdoor clubs where you could go kayaking with others.
+See if there’s a place near you where you can rent kayaks and look for some local outdoor clubs where you could go kayaking with others.